yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 Thanks to these improvements, yuzu now is able to more efficiently execute macros, considerably reducing CPU overhead, and without having to change any setting.
 What we internally like to call a “passive skill”.

-As a result of these changes, performance has been improved in several titles, including those developed by Koei Tecmo, `Pokémon Scarlet and Violet`, `Bayonetta 3`, and `Monster Hunter Rise` (with the exception of version 12.0.0, which still requires further fixes).
+As a result of these changes, performance has been improved in several titles, including those developed by Koei Tecmo, `Pokémon Scarlet and Violet`, `Bayonetta 3`, and `Monster Hunter Rise` (with the exception of version 12.0.0, which still requires further fixes) to name a few.
 The crashes in `Fire Emblem: Warriors` have also been fixed.
-We measured a 5-20% performance boost in select titles.
-May be higher on CPUs with tons of cache, from our testing, the 5800X3D can reach over 30% in some games.
+We measured a 5-20% performance boost in select titles, but the improvement may be higher on CPUs with a lot of cache.
+From our testing, the 5800X3D can reach over 30% in some games.
 The performance cost of rendering at higher resolutions was also greatly reduced.

 {{< imgs